-This roasted garlic mashed cauliflower with ricotta cheese is one of my favorite creamy, low carb side dishes.
+This Roasted Mashed Cauliflower with ricotta cheese and garlic is one of my favorite creamy, low carb side dishes.
 Perfect with grilled chicken or seafood as a flavorful accompaniment.

-If you're following a migraine diet, the main ingredients you'd want to stay away from are a lot of gums or carrageenan especially.
+- If you're following a migraine diet, the main ingredients you'd want to stay away from in ricotta are a lot of gums or carrageenan especially.
 Whey is ok in ricotta, it's just milk.
 It's whey protein you want to avoid.
+Ricotta without gums are way better tasting anyway.

 The easiest way to get the roasted garlic mashed cauliflower nice and smooth is to use a larger food processor.
 If using a blender, you'll need to really work the tamper tool to get it blended and smooth throughout.
 You still want it to be nice and thick, so try to not be tempted to add liquid.